Strangers (2022 film)

 Strangers is a 2022 Nigerian drama film written by Anthony Eloka, produced by Banji Adesanmi and directed by Biodun Stephen.
-The movie won the Gold Award for Directing at the International Independent Film Awards held in Los Angeles. and it stars Lateef Adedimeji, Bimbo Oshin, Bolaji Ogunmola, Debbie Felix.
+The film won the Gold Award for Directing at the International Independent Film Awards held in Los Angeles.
+It stars Lateef Adedimeji, Bimbo Oshin, Bolaji Ogunmola and Debbie Felix.

 Synopsis

-Strangers is a story of a young traditional boy who is unbothered by civilization but had to deal with a life-ending disease.
-The movie took another dimension when the people he has never met showed up at his threshold.
+The film follows a young traditional boy who is unbothered by civilisation but has to deal with a life-threatening disease.
+His situation takes an unexpected turn when strangers enter his life.